Positive scalar curvature on manifolds with fibered singularities

 \subsection{Manifolds with fibered singularities}

 In the paper \cite{MR1857524}, one of us studied the problem of when a spin manifold with Baas-type singularities admits a metric of \psc.
-This was done when the singularities are a combination of the types $\bZ/2$ (a circle $S^1$ equipped with non-trivial spin structure) and the Bott manifold of dimension $8$ (a geometric generator of Bott periodicity in $KO$-homology).
+This was done when the singularities are a combination of the types $\bZ/2$, $\eta =$ a circle $S^1$ equipped with the non-bounding spin structure, and the Bott manifold of dimension $8$ (a geometric generator of Bott periodicity in $KO$-homology).
 We will use the abbreviation \emph{psc-metric} for \emph{metric of \psc}.
 This paper considers a similar problem of existence of positive scalar curvature metrics for spin manifolds with \emph{fibered $P$-singularities}, where $P$ is a closed manifold.
 We take $P$ to be a compact Lie group, either a cyclic group $\bZ/k$ for some $k$, or $S^1$.
-In a sequel paper, we will study the case where $P$ is a compact semisimple Lie group, such as $\SO(3)$ or $\SU(2)$.
+In a sequel paper \cite{BJP}, we study the case where $P$ is a compact semisimple Lie group, such as $\SO(3)$ or $\SU(2)$.
+Another sequel \cite{BJ1} goes into more detail about the cases $P=\bZ/2$ and $P=S^1$.
 In more detail, let $P$ be a closed manifold, and $M$ be a compact manifold with boundary $\p M$.
-We assume that the boundary $\p M$ is a total space of a smooth fiber bundle $p\co \p M \to \beta M$ with the fiber $P$.
+We assume that the boundary $\p M$ is the total space of a smooth fiber bundle $p\co \p M \to \beta M$ with the fiber $P$.
 We denote by $N (\beta M)$ the total space of the associated fiber bundle $\p M\times_P C(P) \to \beta M$, where the manifold $P$ is replaced by the cone $C(P)$ fiberwise.
 The notation is a reminder that this will be a tubular neighborhood of the stratum $\beta M$.
 The associated singular space $M_\Sigma:= M\cup_{\p M} - N(\beta M)$ has a singular stratum $\beta M$ whose normal bundle has fibers homeomorphic to the cone on $P$, but where the normal bundle is not necessarily a trivial bundle.